olgarithms/sphinx-tutorial/docs/generating-docs.md

 Preview `index.html` on your browser.
 You should be able to see links to each of the modules.
 Clicking on a module should render its API documentation.

+{: .note }
+Instead of manually running `make html` every time you update your docs, you use the extension `sphinx.autobuild`.
+This will automatically rebuild your documentation on file save and auto-reload the html pages in the browser.
+Learn more [here](https://pypi.org/project/sphinx-autobuild/).

 Finally, commit and push your documentation src files to your remote repository.
 To ensure you don't accidentally commit any generated `html` files, let's first add the `_build` folder to